JuanDelgadillo/troubleshooting-acm-icpc/README.md

-# troubleshooting-acm-icpc
+# Troubleshooting ACM-ICPC

-This repo is about solutions of interesting ACM ICPC problems for learning purposes
+This repo is about solutions of interesting ACM ICPC problems for learning purposes.
+Feel free If you want to solve in other ways these problem with your favorite language.